-Maybe it’s that annoying assistant who won’t leave you alone in a shop?
+Maybe it’s that annoying assistant who won’t leave you alone in a store?

-Or that company who never stops cold-calling you?
+Or that company who can never answer your call?

 Or maybe it’s that waiter whose splendid attention to your every need makes your normal restaurant visit that bit more special?

 Whatever you think customer service is, it often needs to be revisited in order to be kept front-of-mind.

 Are Good Customer Service Skills Enough?

 In the UK our levels of customer service are appalling in my opinion.
 In the US consumers are happier than ever!